Skip to product information

 Width: 6.0cm x 5.0cm Height: 4.7cm

-Tea grinding incense holder - Onishi Rakusai
+Tea grinder and incense holder - Onishi Rakusai

 Work summary